MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/project-server-2007-end-of-support.md

 | I have mobile users.  <br/>  Costs to migrate are a big concern (hardware, software, hours and effort to implement, etc.).  <br/>  After migration, costs to maintain my environment are a big concern (for example, automatic updates, guaranteed uptime, etc.).  <br/> | Business rules restrict me from operating my business in the cloud.  <br/>  I need control of updates to my environment.  <br/> |

 > [!NOTE]
-> For more information about options for moving from your Office 2007 servers, see [Resources to help you upgrade from Office 2007 or 2010 servers and clients](upgrade-from-office-2007-or-2010-servers-and-products.md).
+> For more information about options for moving from your Office 2007 servers, see [Resources to help you upgrade from Office 2007 servers and clients](upgrade-from-office-2007-servers-and-products.md).
 Note that Project Server does not support a hybrid configuration since Project Server and Project Online cannot share the same resource pool.

 ## Important considerations you need to make when planning to migrate from Project Server 2007